giros-dit/vnx-kubespray/README.md

 vnx_download_rootfs -r vnx_rootfs_lxc_ubuntu64-22.04-v025 -y -l
 cd -
 ```
-**IMPORTANT NOTE:** This VNX scenario **cannot be deployed on a VirtualBox VM** since the virtualized nodes in the scenario are KVM-based virtual machines.
+**IMPORTANT NOTE:** This VNX scenario cannot be deployed on virtual machines on older VirtualBox/VMware virtualization environments that do not support nested virtualization as the virtualized nodes in the scenario are KVM-based virtual machines.
+Despite this, the latest versions of VirtualBox/VMware support nested virtualization.

 ## Setup